CyberSecAI/.github/profile/README.md

 - the quality issues are listed
 - an overall score is given

-Users can immediately determine of their CVE Description meets the required quality rating.
+Users can immediately determine if their CVE Description meets the required quality rating.

 Low Quality Vulnerability Descriptions are eradicated from published CVEs by
 1. Detecting Low Quality Vulnerability Descriptions